cran/rosetta/README.md

 <https://r-packages.gitlab.io/rosetta/>.

 <!--------------------------------------------->
 <!-- Start of a custom bit for every package -->
 <!--------------------------------------------->

 When teaching statistics, it can often be desirable to uncouple the content from specific software packages.
-To easy such efforts, the Rosetta Stats website (<https://rosettastats.com>) allows comparing analyses in different packages.
+To ease such efforts, the Rosetta Stats website (<https://rosettastats.com>) allows comparing analyses in different packages.
 This package is the companion to the Rosetta Stats website, aiming to provide functions that produce output